Special meeting of Dillon Town Council upended by concerns from residents

 The Oct.
 1 referendum vote will determine the fate of a 485,000-square-foot structure the Town Council approved earlier this year through a planned unit development, which allows for deviations from the underlying zoning.

-Known as the “branded residence” project, the proposed development at 626 Lake Dillon Drive would include 200 condominium units, three restaurants, retail space, a private pool, a public park along Lake Dillon Drive and a public observation tower.
+Known as the “branded residence” project, the proposed development at 626 Lake Dillon Drive would include 200 condominium units, three restaurants, retail space, a private pool, a park that is open to the public along Lake Dillon Drive and an observation tower that is also open to the public.
 The condo units would be owned by individuals but be short-term rented through a management company.

 The referendum vote was scheduled after a group of Dillon residents with a host of concerns circulated a petition.
-Residents’ concerns included the height variance the structure received, from the 43 feet allowed in the underlying zoning to 55 feet, as well as the size of the building, the speed of the Town Council’s approval of the project and the traffic it could generate, among other issues.
+Residents’ concerns included the height variance the structure received, from the 35 feet allowed in the underlying zoning to 55 feet with a tower that extends to 63 feet, as well as the size of the building, the speed of the Town Council’s approval of the project and the traffic it could generate, among other issues.

-Developer Jake Porritt has said that if Dillon residents vote down the branded residence project at the referendum, he would instead construct a 240-unit condominium development that would be allowed under the existing zoning for the site or “by right.”
+Developer Jake Porritt has said that if Dillon residents vote down the branded residence project at the referendum, he would instead pursue constructing a 240-unit condominium development that would be allowed under the existing zoning for the site or “by right.”
+Town officials said no formal application has been submitted for a by-right project.

 Porritt has said that this development would be “more obstructive and much less attractive” than the branded residence structure, would not include public amenities like the park or observation deck and would not generate as much revenue through metro districts to go toward workforce housing, a parking garage or other public infrastructure.